lfn-cnti/bestpractices/use-case/0003-UC-stateful-cnf/README.md

 ## Challenges and limitations with Kube-native approach

-> This section will give us main inputs for discussion and evaluation of best practices.
-Describe which challenges and limitations kube-native approach presents for this use case.
-Provide technical details about what is not possible with kube-native approach and elaborate why is that relevant.
-If there are some established practices that are used to work around these limitations please describe those in the chapter below*

 In a kube-native environment the Stateful CNF cannot mandate the specific nodes on which it is to execute, therefore it has to rely on the rules provided by the Kubernetes platform to allow the CNF Operator to configure the resource requirements, using affinity rules, tolerations and taints within the deployment to control how the Stateful CNF spreads across the available nodes in the cluster.

-Where the short lived state for a Stateful CNF is stored in memory, it can be challenging to move the workload from one node to another (in the scenario where a node is being taken out of a cluster for maintenance).
+When a node must be taken out of a cluster for planned downtime, in a low-latency environment (where the short-lived state for a Stateful CNF may be held in memory) it can be challenging to move the workload from one node to another.
 All ongoing charging sessions must be completed before any move can take place, in addition the Stateful CNF should maintain an active cluster of available executors that are able to handle the processing for new charging sessions which must be started on alternate nodes.
 In the case of a node failure, the short lived state must have been replicated to other nodes in the executor cluster to allow them to take over the management of the charging sessions.

-Where the long lived state for a Stateful CNF is held in memory, the state must also be backed-up to persistent storage to handle the situation where a node failure results in the total loss of the contents of the node's memory.
+In a high-throughput environment (where the long lived state for a Stateful CNF may be held in memory), the state must also be backed-up to persistent storage to handle the situation where a failure results in the total loss of the contents of the node's memory.
 The Stateful CNF should maintain an active cluster of executors that can handle requests from Subscribers to allow the current values of the long-lived state to be retrieved from any node in the cluster.

 ![CCS Cluster](CCS_Cluster.svg)

 ### Established practices to overcome challenges and limitations

-> If such practices exist please elaborate them here in sufficient technical details.
-Provide references and give your opinion weather or not these practices can be considered as candidates for CNF best practices in line with [CBPP description](../../cbpps/0001-cnf-best-practice-proposal-process.md).

 N/A (TBD)

 ### What needs to be done differently in order to overcome challenges and limitations

-> If there are no established practices and you have ideas or if you believe things related to this use case should be done differently please indicate it shortly here.
-The purpose of this is to earmark some potential inputs for CBPP process.
-It is not expected to elaborate CBPPs here.

 A Stateful CNF should exhibit the following cloud native properties: